Rev. Amanda Hendler-Voss, Designated Senior Minister

-Byron devotes his church hours to building relationships with a variety of organizations in the Greater Washington region (including Ford’s Theater, Washington Bach Consort, National Symphony Orchestra, Choral Arts Society) who use the church’s space for concerts, lectures, forums, classes, and more.
-His service on the Site Development Design Team and a career in direct and brand marketing gives him a unique perspective on how the building can be used and promoted to build the wider community in the heart of the city.
-He is a graduate of Georgetown University and participated in immersion language training in Chiapas, Mexico.
+Byron devotes his church hours to building relationships with a variety of organizations in the Greater Washington region (including Ford’s Theater, Washington Bach Consort, The Thirteen Choir, New Orchestra of Washington, Choral Arts Society, and many others) who use the church’s space for concerts, lectures, forums, classes, and more.
+His service on the Site Development Design Team and a career in marketing and event management gives him a unique perspective on how the building can be used and promoted to build the wider community in the heart of the city.
+He is a graduate of Georgetown University and has studied Spanish through immersion language training in Chiapas, Mexico and San Jose, Costa Rica.

 Cindy joined the staff of First Congregational UCC in March of 2015.
 After having lived in the DC area in her youth, she moved back to the area from Connecticut to be closer to family.
 Cindy earned her Bachelor’s Degree in Music Education from the University of Maryland.
 She served as the administrative assistant at two churches in Connecticut, along with holding several positions in the legal field and teaching private piano lessons for over 25 years.
 Cindy is happy to be a part of the staff at First Church.
 Please stop by the office and say hello!